How sharks could help fight COVID-19 virus, future coronaviruses - NewsBreak

 Researchers are looking to sharks and their antibody-like proteins to neutralize the current COVID virus and prepare for viruses that could come in the future.

 Coronaviruses, which refer to specific types of viruses, have existed long before COVID-19 was detected.
 As the John Hopkins School of Medicine explains, coronaviruses are named based on their appearance — “corona” means “crown,” and the term is used to describe the virus’s out layers, which are covered with spike proteins.
 In 2019, a coronavirus, SARS-CoV-2, was found.
-It causes a respiratory illness, which is now known as COVID-19.Children hospitalized with COVID jump to near-record numbers
+It causes a respiratory illness, which is now known as COVID-19.FDA reportedly expected to approve boosters for 12 to 15 year-olds

 VNARs (variable new antigen receptors), which are unique antibody-like proteins derived from the immune systems of sharks, can prevent the virus that causes COVID, its variants, and related coronavirus from infecting human cells, a study from the University of Wisconsin-Madison has found.